skimindex Data Model — Sources, Datasets, and Roles

 internal

 In-house sequencing data.
 No download step — files must be placed manually in the source directory.
-No additional convention is imposed.
+The expected layout is a level-2 species-organised tree:

 Datasets